← All Insights

 Phase 4: Optimization

-Once migrated, optimize for cost (right-size compute, implement auto-pause), performance (caching, partitioning), and governance (lineage, access controls, data quality monitoring).
+Once migrated, optimize for cost (right-size compute, implement auto-pause), performance (caching, partitioning, Z-ordering), and governance (lineage tracking with Purview, access controls with Unity Catalog or Fabric security, data quality monitoring with automated profiling).